Zoroastrian calendar: Achaemenid period

 Calendrical traditions in ancient Iran can be traced back to the 2nd millennium B.C.
 Yet the earliest fully preserved calendar actually dates only from the Achaemenid Empire period, starting in the sixth century BC.

 The Old Persian calendar, similar to the Babylonian calendar, was lunisolar, with twelve months of thirty days each.
 The Old Persian inscriptions mention only eight month names, so the other four names have been reconstructed from the Elamite transcriptions.

 The Achaemenids used the lunisolar calendar at least until 459 B.C., because this is the date of the last preserved document using such a calendar.

 The Babylonian calendar, being lunisolar, used an intercalary month roughly once every third year.

 It is not clear exactly when the Zoroastrian calendar was first introduced.
 Nevertheless, because of its similarities with the Egyptian calendrical system, it can be hypothesized that its introduction was in the 5th century BCE, in the period during which Egypt was ruled by the Achaemenids.
 According to S. Stern, this happened during the first century of Achaemenid rule over Egypt, or from 525 to 430 BCE.

 Scholars distinguish between the Old Avestan and a Later Avestan calendars.
 However, given that both have been reconstructed on the basis of similar sources, there are some disputes in this area.

 The earliest Zoroastrian calendar follows the Babylonian in relating the seventh and other days of the month to Ahura Mazda.

 In the civil calendar, intercalations did not always follow a regular pattern, but during the reign of Artaxerxes II (circa 380 BCE) astronomers utilised a 19-year cycle which required the addition of a month called Addaru II in years 3, 6, 8, 11, 14 and 19, and the month Ululu II in year 17 of the cycle.

 A 365-day calendar, with months largely identical to the Egyptian calendar, was introduced shortly after the conquest of Egypt by the Achaemenid ruler Cambyses (c.
 525 BCE).

 Scholars are divided on whether this 365 day calendar was in fact preceded by a 360-day calendar of Zoroastrian observances.

 Hellenistic period

-Following Alexander's invasion of Persia in 330 BCE, the Seleucid (312–248 BCE) instituted the Hellenic practice of counting years from the start of a fixed era, as opposed using regnal years.
+Following Alexander's invasion of Persia in 330 BCE, the Seleucid (312–248 BCE) instituted the Hellenic practice of counting years from the start of a fixed era, as opposed to using regnal years.

 The regnal era of Alexander is now referred to as the Seleucid era.

 The Parthians (150–224 CE), who succeeded the Seleucids, continued the Seleucid/Hellenic tradition.